-Notice: Dates for the below shows (part of the Response: Performance Series) have been affected by COVID-19.
-We will announce alternative dates at a later time.
+Notice: Dates for some of the below shows (part of the Response: Performance Series) have been affected by COVID-19.
+We will announce alternative dates for TBD performances at a later time.

 Torn Space Theater’s RESPONSE: PERFORMANCE SERIES returns for its fifth year with the programming series NEIGHBORHOOD.

-The 2020 season includes the development of a personal auditory experience, Passage, and Silence, an intimate performance of Torn Space mythology for Silo City accompanied by a ceremonial meal.
+The 2020 season includes the development of a personal auditory experience, Passage, and Silence, a limited capacity outdoor, socially-distanced performance for Silo City.
 Performances postponed due to the effects of COVID-19 include music and video experience by Kenneth Collins of Temporary Distortion entitled Five Songs for Fillmore Avenue, Camp Everything, a performance installation on a Buffalo Pride Parade float in collaboration with Adam Weekley and the Burchfield Penney Art Center, and INTERSECTION I, a large-scale site-specific performance designed for the Broadway-Fillmore neighborhood; And The Sun Sets in Golden Circles, an original outdoor installation performance for Silo City.
 We look forward to presenting these works in the future when it is safe to do so.